How to correct Ehrenfest nonadiabatic dynamics in open quantum systems: Ehrenfest plus random force (E$+$$\sigma$) dynamics: Introduction

 \section{Introduction}

-Ehrenfest dynamics (ED), also known as mean-field dynamics, are widely applied in the study of open quantum systems (OQSs) \cite{verdozzi2006classical, dundas2009current, scarlatella2021dynamical, choi2015ehrenfest, bellonzi2016assessment, vallejo2024evolution}.
+Ehrenfest dynamics (ED), also known as mean field dynamics, are widely applied in the study of open quantum systems (OQSs) \cite{verdozzi2006classical, dundas2009current, scarlatella2021dynamical, choi2015ehrenfest, bellonzi2016assessment, vallejo2024evolution}.
 The ED framework simplifies the complex forces acting on the system by substituting them with mean-field forces.
 These forces are mathematically expressed as the expectation value of the derivative of the system Hamiltonian with respect to the nuclear coordinates, averaged over the electronic density matrix \cite{ehrenfest1927bemerkung}.
-By approximating interactions with their mean values, ED is often computationally efficient for providing the overall dynamics when investigating complex systems with numerous interacting components or with high degrees of freedom \cite{scarlatella2021dynamical}.
+By approximating interactions with their mean values, ED is often computationally efficient to provides the overall dynamics when investigating complex systems with numerous interacting components or with high degrees of freedom \cite{scarlatella2021dynamical}.
 Consequently, ED is an indispensable tool for theoretical modeling and guiding experimental investigations.